LucianoBatista/finance-app/README.md

   - deploy no streamlit (free)
   - heroku will not be free anymore
 - Adicionar interação com o banco do Deta
+  - banco for income
+  - banco for expense
 - Melhor modularizar o app para facilitar a manutenção
 - Criar visualizações